-The purpose of the hair analysis is to see how much hair is needed in the area where the hair will be transplanted.
+The hair analysis aims to see how much hair is needed in the area where the hair will be transplanted.
 The quality of the hair to be transplanted is examined during the hair analysis.
 It is determined how long the person has had hair problems.
 The aim of the hair analysis is to determine whether the hair is shed suddenly or if it begins to shed over time.
-The scalp is examined by microscopic instruments.
+Microscopic instruments examine the scalp.
 Loss of hair in areas with hair problems is detected.
 If hair loss occurs due to a health problem, the person is asked to do a health test.
 These tests make it possible to understand the reason for hair loss.

 Checking the scalp